jieyinglan/jieyinglan.github.io/_posts/2024-08-01-applied-data-science-project.md

 Unable to handle non-linear dataset due to linearity of input & output variables.

 **Feature Engineering**
 I have experimented with both `sentiment_score` and `loves_count` as variable input.
 The inclusion of `loves_count` led to a perfect accuracy score (AUC = 1.0), which suggested that the model might be overfitting.
-To avoid this issue and to ensure that the model could generalize better to unseen data, I have decided to exclude `loves_count` and focus solely on `sentiment_score`to provided a more balanced and realistic model performance.
+To avoid this issue and to ensure that the model could generalize better to unseen data, I have decided to exclude 'loves_count' and focus solely on 'sentiment_score' to provide a more balanced and realistic model performance.

 **Training and Testing Data**
 - Split the data into 80/20 for training and testing for learning effectiveness.